pagkly/Zed/Investopedia3/Non-Qualifying Investment Definition.md

 Non-Qualifying Investment Definition
 ## What is a Non-Qualifying Investment?

-A non-qualifying investment is an investment that does not qualify for any level of tax-deferred or tax-exempt status.
-[Investments](https://www.investopedia.com/terms/i/investment.asp) of this sort are made with after-tax money.
+A non-qualifying investment is an investment that does not qualify for any level of tax-deferred or tax-exempt status. [[Investments]](https://www.investopedia.com/terms/i/investment.asp) of this sort are made with after-tax money.
 They are purchased and held in tax-deferred accounts, plans or trusts.
-Returns from these investments are taxed on an [annual basis](https://www.investopedia.com/terms/a/annual-basis.asp).
+Returns from these investments are taxed on an [[annual basis]](https://www.investopedia.com/terms/a/annual-basis.asp).

 ## Understanding Non-Qualifying Investments